mschneiderwng/rift/README.md

 - One service that sends snapshots to a remote.
     - This service assumes there is a user `rift-recv` at the remote with the zfs permissions `create,receive,mount`.
 That way, it is not possible to destroy backups remotely.
 Snapshots on the remote should be pruned with its own locally running service.

 Nix is used a configuration language which creates the services and timers.

+__Note: While the rift api should be fairly stable, the nix module is (at the moment) taylored to my needs and subject to change.__

 The result are systemd units and timers:

 - [Example systemd (daily) snapshot unit](docs/rift-snapshot-daily.service)
 - [Example systemd prune unit](docs/rift-prune.service)